RollDaBeats: History

 The site was nominated twice for Best Website in the Dutch Drum 'n' Bass Awards of 2006–07, losing to DnBForum.nl on both occasions, and taking joint second with 3VOOR12 in the latter.
 It has also promoted a series of DJ mixes titled A Decade in the Mix by various members of the site staff which illustrate the development of drum and bass in the 1990s.
 The site held a fundraiser on 3 November 2007, hosted by London nightclub DiTch, featuring several live sets including DJ Bailey of BBC Radio 1Xtra.

-Content

-Rolldabeats provided information on artists, releases and record labels, such as catalogue numbers, track listings, release dates and cover artwork.
-The site owners later added features such as audio clips of tracks, and music videos.
-The site also had an active Internet forum for DJ mixes being posted, tracklistings, announcements and submitting database updates.

-The site's content was collected in several different ways.
-Originally the database was compiled from Engels' personal music collection, and later extended from the collections of site moderators.
-Some of the data is also gathered from online research by the site staff.
-The site also gathers much of its information from visitors through the forum, as well as other means including social media, email and instant messaging, which was confirmed and added manually by a site moderator.
-Visitors, especially artists, DJs, passionate collectors and label owners, were openly encouraged to submit updates on any information that would have been missing or incorrect.
+In November 2022, the site was taken offline, however in September 2023 the forum was reinstated.